 - The paintings and artworks can be enjoyed from close, from long views, from new angles.

 - At the moment the place is full of sun for much of the day.
 Come the evening the quality off light and ambience changes into something altogether richer.
 There are intimate and enclosed spaces, soft lights, romantic tables tucked away.

-We have some lovely places in the restaurant, areas set slightly apart and special for a private event, but even for private events we will not normally accept bookings for more than 8 guests and then only if from two households only and we are certain we can maintain proper social distancing within the building and between tables.
-If we accept such a table on a day we are open we will manage other bookings away from it.
+We have some lovely places in the restaurant, areas set slightly apart and special for a private event, but even for private events bookings are limited to 6 guests and then only if from two households and their bubbles.

 Even if larger gatherings are allowed soon, we will continue to restrict numbers in this way to ensure a reassuring environment for guests.